dagniel/ckan-on-openshift/README.md

 - mention: all current config for custom builds is done based on publicly acessibly repos; for private repos the BuildConfigs must be customized
 - mention: for postgres users and passwords are generated from template's params by using expressions
+- patch images to solve security issues found by quay.io